DFE-Digital/apply-for-teacher-training/docs/permissions.md

 ## Background

-Due to the complexity of user and organisational permissions, knowledge sharing between members of the team has not been as straightforward.
+Due to the complexity of user and organisation permissions, knowledge sharing between members of the team has not been as straightforward.
 This document is an attempt to rectify that and enable all developers to gain a thorough understanding of how permissions work across the application.

 ## Available Permissions